 While Tesla will not confirm whether the driver or the technology is at fault, one thing is very clear.
 This technology is too new and federal regulations for the use and manufacturing of autonomous vehicles have not been properly established.
 In the meantime, drivers with self-driving cars should remain alert, even when the car’s autopilot is engaged.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help victims who have sustained injuries or lost loved ones in car accidents.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims who have sustained injuries or lost loved ones in car accidents.
 Contact us today for a free consultation!